STEM Video FAQ

 Middle school winner: $1000

 Due to the number of entries, only the winning videos will receive feedback on the content of their entry.

-Finalists from each technology trend will be notified no later than January 5, 2019.
-Reminder: a finalist is not a winner.
-Being chosen as a finalist means that your video was voted as s top video and will go on to be judged by our panel of experts.
+Finalists from high school and middle school will be notified no later than Jan.
+5. Reminder: a finalist is not a winner.
+Being chosen as a finalist means that your video was voted as a top video and will go on to be judged by our panel of experts.
 There will not be a general announcement of finalists.

 There is no limit to the number of students who can work on a video.
 However, the video must be entered under one name ONLY (the Lead Producer).
 Recognition and prizes will be given to the lead producer and all those listed as co-producers on the entry form.

 There are no paper forms needed to enter a video.
 You will need to fill out the online Entry Form (Submit) when you upload your video (you’ll be prompted to the form after you click the “Submit” button).
 If your video is chosen as a finalist, you will need to submit a signed Parent Permission Form and a signed Actor Release Form (for each person who appears in your video).
 These forms are available on STEM Video Contest Resources.
 Finalist videos CANNOT be awarded a prize unless the necessary forms are received.